fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFrobot/README.md

 Another way is to add another Arduino on an I2C link to receive output and send it to the Serial Monitor.

+There is an example which can be used for this - I2CExamples/PeripheralReceiver

 ## RS485TransmitingData

 ## RS485ReceivingData